leftkarak/ELIDEK-Databases-Assignment-2021/README.md

 A university (NTUA, School of ECE, Databases course) team project to develop a database and web application for the ELIDEK research institution, enabling the storage and management of data on research departments, researchers, managers, partner institutions, universities, and companies.

-Tools used: SQL, Node.js, Express, EJS, CSS, and Dbeaver.
+Tools used: SQL, Node.js, EJS, CSS, and Dbeaver.

 ----------------------------------------------------------------------------------------------